-Second homes are furnished properties that you own for your personal use but are not your main residence.
+Second homes are furnished properties that you own or rent but are not used as your main home.

 The Levelling Up and Regeneration Act allows local authorities to charge a premium on second homes.